- Providing program services for over 30 years

 The Child and Adult Care Food Program is a federal program supported by your tax dollars.
 The Program was created by Congress in 1968 in response to the need to provide good nutrition to the children of working parents.
 It is funded by the U.S. Department of Agriculture and administered by the Texas Department of Agriculture.

-The Program helps family day care providers, day care centers, and afterschool meal programs improve the health and eating habits of the millions of pre-school and school age children in our country by offering free nutrition training and financial assistance.
+The Program helps family day care providers, day care centers, and afterschool snack programs improve the health and eating habits of the millions of pre-school and school age children in our country by offering free nutrition training and financial assistance.
 As an incentive, providers receive a monthly reimbursement check for the meals and snacks served that meet basic nutritional requirements.

 Who is Eligible for Day Home Reimbursements?